-If you could look past the teeming kid mass, the flailing arms, kids standing on the seats, kids crying for their moms, kids running full speed down the aisles, pursued by the harried teen ushers, you'd behold the intense decorative splendor of the State Theater interior, whose tropical Botticellian paisley flourishes fluoresced slightly when the lights went down.
+If you could look past the teeming kid mass, the flailing arms, kids standing on the seats, kids crying for their moms, kids running full speed down the aisles pursued by the harried teen ushers, you'd behold the intense decorative splendor of the State Theater interior, whose tropical Botticellian paisley flourishes fluoresced slightly when the lights went down.

 The show started up with an animated snack bar bumper, and a "smoking and crying baby booth in the rear" card, right before the golden Warner Bro-thers frame bounced the screen into life, and the kidmob, at least for a little while, calmed down to watch the cartoons.
-About half way through the mus-cleman marathon, the kids would get restless, and started taking the place apart at the seams, starting with the inevitable winging of the flattened popcorn boxes, with their wick-edly unpredictable tra-jectories, and ending up in an all-out pandemonium that necessitated the turning on the house lights, and the theater manager's stern announcements from the stage.
+About half way through the mus-cleman marathon, the kids would get restless and started taking the place apart at the seams, starting with the inevitable winging of the flattened popcorn boxes, with their wick-edly unpredictable trajectories, and ending up in an all-out pandemonium that necessitated the turning on of the house lights, and the theater manager's stern announcements from the stage.
 Any unruly or destructive children would be ejected from the theater.
 The kids could care less, but everyone quieted down so the lights could go back off, the movies could start back up, and the insanity could build again to another fine state of perfect hellaciousness, starting the whole process all over again.

-The last two or three hours were always like that, the over-taxed theater staff shouldering the Herculean task of containing a thousand agitated boy children, all ready to break their slave's chains, and slay the Minotaur.
+The last two or three hours were always like that, the over-taxed theater staff shouldering the Herculean task of containing a thousand agitated boy-children, all ready to break their slave's chains, and slay the Minotaur.
 I didn't take part in the antics much, I was too deeply immersed in the incongruously lip-synched world of quasi-myth, nascent formative sexual stereotypes, and the enhanced and simplified life onscreen, complete with it's clear and predictable moral resolutions.
 Why wasn't that my life?
 It confused me, I'm sure, like everything did, and I just wanted to be Steve Reeves in my jaunty dress-toga, there by the statuary-lined reflecting pool, saying my sad, heroic goodbye to the beautiful Sylva Koscina.
 Why would I ever leave her?
 Oh yes...the minotaur wanted to steal her, and I had to stop him.

 She made me "supper," usually some canned corn beef hash, or succotash and fried baloney, a piece of white bread warmed in the bacon grease she kept in a coffee can by the stove.
 I pretended to eat, or hid it when she wasn't looking, waiting for the reward at the end of the sad little pioneer-style meal, and she never failed me.
-After I'd pushed the meager little meal around my plate long enough, she'd make a piece of bread with her famous peach and pear jam on it - the best jam I've ever eaten.
+After I'd pushed the meager little meal around my plate long enough, she'd make me a piece of bread with her famous peach and pear jam on it — still the best jam I've ever eaten.

-Mom always showed up a little later than she was going to, loaded me up, asked how the movie was.
+Mom always showed up a little later than she was supposed to, loaded me up, asked how the movie was.
 We drove home, mostly quiet, and I just wondered, Where is my chariot...and where is Sylva Koscina right now?